 About Our Testing Process

-The Switchback Travel staff has tested dozens of sports watches over the years, from budget-friendly designs with streamlined feature sets to premium, backcountry-ready options with all the bells and whistles.
+The Switchback Travel staff has tested dozens of fitness watches over the years, from budget-friendly designs with streamlined feature sets to premium, backcountry-ready options with all the bells and whistles.
 Former senior editor Jenny Abegg compiled our original list of 16 sports watches in 2022 after putting several to the test on mountain scrambles and other fast-and-light alpine objectives in the Pacific Northwest.
-Contributing editor Nick Mott took over the guide in 2024, adding his expertise as a discerning sports watch user both in his day-to-day life and as an avid trail runner, backpacker, and skier.
+Former contributing editor Nick Mott gave the guide a healthy revamp in 2024, contributing his expertise as a discerning sports watch user both in his day-to-day life and as a trail runner, backpacker, and skier.
+Editor Maddie Downie now manages the guide.
+An avid backcountry enthusiast, Maddie loves to geek out on training metrics and feels like a kid in a candy shop when it comes to testing the latest fitness watch technology.

-We’ve slowly whittled the list down to 13 picks, which was the result of extensive in-house testing, feedback from our network of techy friends and mountain athletes, and tapping into the online hiking and endurance sport communities.
-When testing sports watches, we not only dig into the nitty gritty by exploring all of the features but also pay close attention to how each watch fares over time, its overall heft and form factor when performing various activities, and how intuitive it is to operate.
-We also evaluate how long the battery lasts in various modes and download the corresponding app on our smartphone, as functionality can vary widely.
+We’ve slowly whittled the list down to 14 picks, which was the result of extensive in-house testing, feedback from our network of techy friends and mountain athletes, and tapping into the online hiking and endurance sport communities.
+When testing fitness watches, we dig into the nitty gritty by exploring all of the features—from training metrics to sleep tracking—to evaluate their accuracy and ease of use.
+We also pay close attention to how each watch fares over time, its overall heft and form factor when performing various activities, and how intuitive it is to operate.
+Finally, we evaluate how long the battery lasts in each mode and download the corresponding app on our smartphone, as functionality can vary widely.
 As new watches hit the market, we’ll continue testing promising designs and add any that stand out to the list above.
+And a final note: The options above run the gamut from everyday-friendly to backcountry-ready, but for dedicated outdoor use, check out our list of the best GPS watches.

 Activity Tracking and Analysis